gtema/gtema.github.io/content/posts/keystone-keycloak/part1.md

 Redirect URI is a safety measure to allow Keycloak redirect user back to the Keystone and not let the flow being high-jacked by some other application.
+The `http://localhost:5000/v3/auth/OS-FEDERATION/websso/openid` is used further in the mod_auth_oidc configuration.

 Once the client is created it is necessary to describe which data Keycloak is going to expose to the client (Keystone) about the user.
 Our main target for